apiato/documentation/docs/getting-started/installation.md

 ```

 If you're using NGINX or Apache, make sure the **server_name** (in case of NGINX) or **ServerName** (in case of Apache)
-in your the server config file, is set to the following `apiato.test api.apiato.test admin.apiato.test`.
+in your server config file, is set to the following `apiato.test api.apiato.test admin.apiato.test`.
 *(Also don't forget to point the **Root** or **DocumentRoot** to the public directory inside apiato `apiato/public`)*.

 ### A.2) Using Vagrant (with Laravel Homestead) {#Using-Vagrant-Using-Homestead}